MaxFdev/StocksTerminal_SE_Project/READMEStage2.md

  - String: the output will be formatted and concatenated into one string which will then be printed at CMD.

 *For "Data"*
  - MinHeap: storage for cached stocks, which will cap at 10, and then remove the least-recently used stock and remove it from the cache.
+ - ArrayList: Used to take minHeap and order it alphabetically before returning cached items' requests.